 - · unlawful stalking

-- computer hacking and misuse
+- · computer hacking and misuse

-- possession, distribution and making child exploitation material
+- · possession, distribution and making child exploitation material

-- ullet fraud obtaining or dealing with identification information
+- fraud obtaining or dealing with identification information

-- · criminal defamation.
+- criminal defamation.

-(and student if appropriate) of their
+Inform the student's parent/s (and student if appropriate) of their options:

-1. Report the incident to an external

-Report the online content/behaviour using the online tools provided by the website or app.
+- Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - Report the online content/behaviour using the online tools provided by the website or app.